DeiInvictus/deiinvictus.github.io/_posts/2024-02-01-predestination-and-election.markdown

 Dr. Carson elaborates on the concept of God's Sovereignty in Chapter 3 of his book *Divine Sovereignty and Human Responsibility: Biblical Perspectives in Tension*, stating that:

-> Chapter Three, GOD AS SOVEREIGN. ...
-Chance is excluded; and if here and there we read of something that might be considered a chance event, it is not really thought of apart from God's direction (1 Sam.
+> Chance is excluded; and if here and there we read of something that might be considered a chance event, it is not really thought of apart from God's direction (1 Sam.
 6.9; 20.26; 1 Kgs.
 22.34; Ruth 2.3; 2 Chr.
 18.33).
 Hence the lot is used to discover Yahweh's will, 'and is didactically recognised as under His control' (Prov.
 16.33; cf. Josh.
 7.16; 14.2; 18.6; 1 Sam.
+10.19-21; Jonah 1.7) (Carson, 2002, pp. 25-26).<sup>1</sup>

-10.19-21; Jonah 1.7). ...
-Human thoughts and decisions are often attributed directly to God's determining (e.g. 2 Sam.
+> Human thoughts and decisions are often attributed directly to God's determining (e.g. 2 Sam.
 24.1; Isa.
 19.13f.; 37.7; Prov.
 21.1; Ezra 1.1; 7.6, 27f.; Neh.
+2.11f.)
+(Carson, 2002, p.
+27).<sup>1</sup>

-2.11f.). ...
-Examples are so numerous that only a few instances may be cited.
+> Examples are so numerous that only a few instances may be cited.
 Micaiah's description of the heavenly courts and the selection of a lying spirit whose success is guaranteed (1 Kgs.
 22.19-22; 2 Chr.
 18.18-22), the inciting of David to evil purpose (2 Sam.
 24.1), the selling of Joseph into slavery (Gen. 50.20), the sending forth of evil spirits to their appointed tasks (e.g. Judg.
 9.23ff.; 1 Sam.
 16.14; 18.10), the prologue of Job, not to mention the specific remarks of the prophets (e.g. Does evil (rā'āh) befall a city, unless the LORD has done it?"
 Amos 3.6; cf. Isa.
-14.24-7; 45.7), all clamour for attention. ...
+14.24-7; 45.7), all clamour for attention (Carson, 2002, p.
+29).<sup>1</sup>

+> ...
 God is also said to control the minds of his people for good.
 Sometimes he is **petitioned to do so**.
 Such expressions are particularly common in the prophets who look forward to the new covenant (cf. Jer.
 31.31-4; 32.40; Ezek.
 11.19f.; 36.22ff.; Zeph.
 3.9-13; etc.), but are certainly not restricted to such a framework (e.g. 1 Chr.
+29.17-19) (Carson, 2002, p.
+29).<sup>1</sup>

-29.17-19). ...
-Yahweh is holy, sovereign, full of special regard for his elect, and personally ruling in the affairs of men.
+> Yahweh is holy, sovereign, full of special regard for his elect, and personally ruling in the affairs of men.
 This view of God makes the perplexity of his people understandable when, from the human perspective, it appears that Yahweh has dealt harshly (Ruth 1.20f.), unfairly (Job 3ff.), or without due consideration of the wickedness of other men (Habbakuk; Ps.
 73).
 It prompts a cry like that in Isaiah 63.17: 'O LORD, why dost thou make us err from thy ways, and harden our heart, so that we fear thee not?
 Return for the sake of thy servants, for the tribes of thy heritage.
 (Cf. also Isa.
-64.76.). ...
-Concluding remarks: The idea that God really is the sovereign disposer of all is consistently woven into the fabric of the Old Testament, even if there is relatively infrequent explicit reflection on the sovereignty-responsibility tension.
-Taken as a whole, the all-embracing activity of the sovereign God in the Old Testament must be distinguished from deism, which cuts the world off from him; from cosmic dualism, which divides the control of the world between God and other(s); from determinism, which posits such a direct and rigid control, or such an impersonal one, that human responsibility is destroyed; from indeterminism and chance, which deny either the existence or the rationality of a sovereign God; and from pantheism, which virtually identifies God with the world ...
-(Carson, 2002, pp. 24-38).<sup>1</sup>
+64.7f.)
+(Carson, 2002, p.
+30).<sup>1</sup>

 <small>
 1\.
 Dr. D. A. Carson (PhD, University of Cambridge)<br>